zendframework/zf2-documentation/docs/languages/en/modules/zend.form.element.collection.rst

    :noindex:

    Set options for an element of type Collection.
 Accepted options, in addition to the inherited options of Zend\\Form\\Element <zend.form.element.methods.set-options>` , are: ``"target_element"``, ``"count"``, ``"allow_add"``, ``"allow_remove"``, ``"should_create_template"`` and ``"template_placeholder"``.
 Those option keys respectively call call ``setTargetElement``, ``setCount``, ``setAllowAdd``, ``setAllowRemove``, ``setShouldCreateTemplate`` and ``setTemplatePlaceholder``.

+.. function:: allowObjectBinding(object $object)
+   :noindex:

+   Checks if the object can be set in this fieldset.

+   :rtype: bool

+.. function:: setObject(array|Traversable $object)
+   :noindex:

+   Set the object used by the hydrator.
+In this case the "object" is a collection of objects.

+.. function:: populateValues(array|Traversable $data)
+   :noindex:

+   Populate values

+.. function:: allowValueBinding()
+   :noindex:

+   Checks if this fieldset can bind data

+   :rtype: bool

 .. function:: setCount($count)
    :noindex: